Gaya/gaya.pizza/readme.md

 ## Suggestions
 If you have any suggestions how I can improve the build process or inner workings of my blog, please add an issue or pull request.

-## Old stuff

-Yes.
-This blog is build on old technologies.
-Deal with it.